 - Expected print size: small

 These 3D printers often have a small build volume if they come assembled, or medium size if a 3D printer kit.
-They are not usually compatible with many materials, though if you only plan on using 3D printer filaments such as PLA this isn’t a problem.
+They are not usually compatible with many materials as they can’t reach high extruder or heated bed temperatures, though if you only plan on using 3D printer filaments such as PLA this isn’t a problem.

 You cannot expect remarkably high reliability with these 3D printers, which can on occasion cause a headache when parts break.
 In this price range very few 3D printers will have a dual extruder, and will often require you to calibrate them, which may be too complex for beginners to 3D printing.